tommyphira/Collision-Visualizer/README.md

-# Custom Screen Saver
+# Collision Visualizer

 ### Description:
-A program that uses data structures and object oriented programming techniques such as inheritance to animate a screen saver where balls can bounce and collide in an enclosed box.
+A program that applies data structures and object oriented programming techniques such as inheritance to create balls that bounce and collide in an enclosed box.
+Upon collision, the ball will change colors to indicate that it has collided with another ball.

 * Pre collision balls = green
 * Post collision balls = red